-The Board of Directors believes that a reverse stock split will increase the price per share of the Common Stock and assist in meeting the price per share requirements for maintaining Nasdaq listing.
+The Board of Directors believes that a reverse stock split will increase the price per share of the Common Stock and assist in meeting the price per share requirements for maintaining Nasdaq listing and will allow firms and clearing firms to authorize stock purchases above a certain price threshold.

-Therefore, the Board recommends that the stockholders grant the Board the discretion, on or before June 30, 2023, to complete a reverse stock split of all the outstanding shares of GGH's Common Stock at an exchange ratio ranging from one post-split share for two pre-split shares (1:2) up to one post-split share for twenty pre-split shares (1:20), or anywhere between those ratios, at the Board's discretion (the "Reverse Stock Split") and approve an amendment to Article IV of GGH's Amended and Restated Certificate of Incorporation to effect such Reverse Stock Split.
+Therefore, the Board recommends that the stockholders grant the Board the discretion, on or before June 30, 2024, to complete a reverse stock split of all the outstanding shares of GGH's Common Stock at an exchange ratio ranging from one post-split share for two pre-split shares (1:2) up to one post-split share for ten pre-split shares (1:10), or anywhere between those ratios, at the Board's discretion (the "Reverse Stock Split") and approve an amendment to Article IV of GGH's Amended and Restated Certificate of Incorporation to effect such Reverse Stock Split.
 The Board may only effect the Reverse Stock Split if its deems it to be reasonably necessary for maintaining listing on Nasdaq.
-The Board based the wide stock split ratio on the closing price of the Company's shares as of July 1, 2022, which was \$0.633, and to give it flexibility in determining the most conservative stock split ratio possible that will still meet the price per share requirements necessary to prevent delisting.
+The Board proposed a wide stock split ratio to give it flexibility in determining the most conservative stock split ratio possible that will still meet the price per share requirements necessary to prevent delisting.